Navigate to Main Menu located on the top left of the user interface.

 Never delay indexing if PC is in use allows X1 to index whether or not you are using your machine.
-This is the most aggressive approach because regardless of how many resources you are using, if X1 is scheduled to index it will take resources and update your index.
-This approach is suggested for people that have frequently changing indexes.
+This is the most aggressive approach because regardless of how many resources you are using, if X1 is scheduled to index, it will take those resources and update your indexes.
+This approach is suggested for people that have frequently changing data sets.

 Delay indexing up to 'X' minutes if PC is in use causes X1 to pause indexing UP TO the amount of minutes set IF you are using your machine.
 For example, if you select 30 minutes, and it is time to index the data sources based on the Scheduling Options for each data source, and you are using your machine, X1 will continue to delay indexing until you either stop using your machine for at least 20 seconds or if the 30 minute indexing delay is up.
 At this point, X1 will proceed to index.
 Once the indexing process has begun, X1 will not stop or delay indexing if you decide to use your computer again.
 This is to avoid corruption in the index files.